 In Hogsmeade, The Three Broomsticks is a rustic English tavern where you can sample signature drinks—butterbeer, pumpkin juice, pear cider—along with a special Potter-themed menu including fish and chips, shepherd's pie, soup, salads, plus desserts such as apple pie and chocolate trifle.
 There's also a children's menu with favorites such as mac and cheese, fish and chips, and chicken fingers.
 Also inside the Three Broomsticks is Hog's Head, where grownups can try a special Harry Potter alcoholic brew.

-Tip: The outdoor eating area behind The Three Broomsticks is a quieter area to rest and sit a spell.
+The outdoor eating area behind The Three Broomsticks is a quieter area to rest and sit down for a little bit.
 If some members of your party want to ride coasters, others can relax in this area which can be reached without walking through the restaurant.

 In Diagon Alley, the Leaky Cauldron is a quaint pub serving a menu of traditional British food including cottage pie, fish and chips, and bangers and mash, in addition to butterbeer and other signature drinks.
 There's also a children's menu with staples such as chicken fingers and mac and cheese.